TallowCatch/Firewall-Configuration/README.md

 ## Build

-* Download the source tree, change to the source directory
+* Download the source tree, change to the source directory.
-* Run 'make' for command-line utility
+* Run 'make' for command-line utility.
-* To compile GUI, run 'make GUI'
+* To compile GUI, Run 'make run-gui'.

 ## Installation

+## Cleanup

+* Use 'make clean' to remove the compiled server files.